 As of the financial aid census date (the end of that semester's 100% tuition refund withdrawal period), the Office of Financial Aid locks in all financial aid awards based on the student's enrollment status as of that date.
 Students that added hours after approving their bill are repackaged, and awards are adjusted/increased as needed based on their new enrollment status.
-Students that dropped hours after approving their bill are repackaged, and awards are adjusted/increased as needed based, and awards are adjusted/decreased as needed based on their new enrollment status.
+Students that dropped hours after approving their bill are repackaged, and awards are adjusted/decreased as needed based on their new enrollmentstatus.